elsnkazm/ml_from_scratch/README.md

 # ML from scratch
-This repository is all about coding Machine Learning algorithms from scratch by Numpy
+This repository is all about coding fundamental Machine Learning algorithms from scratch by Numpy.